ly510/SMeal/README.md

 **Twilio**
 - **Number has to be verified within our Twilio console else an error would occur as Twilio trial version does not support sending SMS messages to unverified numbers**

+Sample Messages:

+- Create Listing: 'Your listing has been created.
+Please wait for a fulfiller to accept your listing.'
+- Cancel Listing: 'Your listing has been successfully cancelled.'
+- Delete Listing: 'Your listing has been deleted.
+Hope to see you with SMEAL again!
+Have a great day~'

 -